 - It still doesn’t pay to buy unrelated, defunct domains and redirect them to your site or your clients’ sites.
 If the parked domain wasn’t in the same subject matter area, skip it – you’re toying with black hat SEO and running the risk of a penalty, manually or otherwise.

 - Redirection should be done 1-to-1 wherever possible; that is to say, each defunct page should be redirected to a page with identical or very similar subject matter.
-A good litmus test goes like this: if the redirect would seem strange to a user because they’re getting served content that doesn’t match with their intent, then the redirect is not a good idea – for example, if you have an extremely popular blog post that ranks well and attempt to redirect it to a highly commercial product page, chances are you’re not going to keep that shiny SERP you once had.
+A good litmus test goes like this: if the redirect would seem strange to a user because they’re getting served content that doesn’t match their intent, then the redirect is not a good idea – for example, if you have an extremely popular blog post that ranks well and attempt to redirect it to a highly commercial product page, chances are you’re not going to keep that shiny SERP you once had.

 - You’ll still need to wait for Google to index your redirects.
 Pay close attention after setting up redirects and make sure that they’re functioning as expected.